 When you try to be everything to everybody, you’ll never stand out in a crowded local market.

-We’re not telling you turn away the others customers.
-Instead, you’re focusing your message so you get more of your favorite customers.
+It’s about focusing your message so you get more of your favorite customers.

 Defining Your Target Customer in A Niche

 A common advanced strategy to growing your business in a crowded market is niche marketing.
 Niche is a specialized audience within your target customer market.